 There are few things as satisfying as creating homemade gnocchi, whether sweet potato or white potato gnocchi.

 And while it may look difficult, it is far easier than you might expect.

-This version uses sweet potatoes instead of russet potatoes which impart a slightly sweet flavor, and beautiful orange color.
-Perfect for Fall!
+This fall-inspired version uses sweet potatoes instead of russets which impart a slightly sweet flavor, and beautiful orange color.

-Combine these autumnal beauties with a brown butter sauce that includes maple syrup, cinnamon, and sage, and your set.
+Combine these autumnal gnocchi with a sage brown butter sauce that includes maple syrup and cinnamon, and your set.